Gauging Discrete Symmetries of $T_N$-theories in Five Dimensions: Introduction

 Another aspect of metric singularities concerns the limit one has in mind when decoupling gravity (and other degrees of freedom) completely from the system.
 In general relativity and presumably also $M$ theory, when one specifies a spacetime background, one usually requires that the spacetime is geodesically complete, at least outside horizons or cosmological singularities.
 If not, then one has the problem of what happens in the incomplete regions of the space.
 For the kinds of singularities that arise in our applications of $M$ theory, one typically resolves the singularities of $X$ to produce a smooth manifold, hence one would require a {\it complete Ricci flat Calabi-Yau metric} on the whole of this space.
 One is therefore led to postulate {\it complete, asymptotically conical (AC) Calabi-Yau metrics}.
 If one considers incomplete metrics, {\it e.g.} defined in the neighbourhood of a submanifold for instance, then it is somewhat unclear how to decouple degrees of freedom residing on the boundary of the region, because the metric has to be modified to a non-Ricci flat geometry there.
 Henceforth, we will only consider this class of AC Calabi-Yau metrics.
 We note that it has been claimed that one obtains superconformal field theories whenever $X$ is a Calabi-Yau threefold with an isolated canonical singularity \cite{Xie_2017}, though it is also known that {\it not} all such spaces can admit conical Calabi-Yau metrics \cite{Gauntlett:2006vf, Collins:2015qsb}.
+More generally it would be interesting to understand the necessary and sufficient conditions for an isolated singularity to lead to a non-trivial superconformal field theory.

 A large class of AC Calabi-Yau metrics can be generated by considering crepant resolutions of locally flat orbifolds of the form ${\mathbb{C}^3}/\Gamma$, where $\Gamma$ is any finite subgroup of $SU(3)$.
 One establishes the existence of AC Calabi-Yau metrics on a given crepant resolution $X_{\Gamma} = \widetilde{\mathbb{C}^3/\Gamma}$ as follows.
 Roan, following work of Ito, Markushevich and others, proved that at least one crepant resolution exists for every $\Gamma$ in $SU(3)$ \cite{doi:10.1142/S0129167X95000043, Markushevich1997, Roan1996MinimalRO}.
 Then, some twenty years later, van Coevering \cite{Vancoevering} proved that ${\it given}$ a conical Calabi-Yau metric on a space $X_0$ which admits a smooth crepant resolution $X$, there exists a smooth, complete AC Calabi-Yau metric on $X$.
 Other examples of metrically conical singularities are known to arise in the context of the AdS/CFT correspondence \cite{Acharya:1998db, Gauntlett:2004yd} and these examples are all toric Calabi-Yau's.
 Asides from these, very few other examples are known.
 The examples we will study are not toric, though, as we will see they are related to toric examples by a sort of gauging.